vu-dinh-hung/goldfish/README.md

 - Replace staging tracked file list with the commit's tracked file list
 - Copy the staging area to the working path
 - Clean staging

-*Step 2 is pretty redundant as we can copy directly to WD but we are lazy 😴*